ZYNK

 Results

 We gave Zynk clear, inviting onboarding screens and a distinct brand voice that builds credibility from the very first interaction.
-The style guide and streamlined flows remove friction and make it easy for users to get started.
-With these foundations in place, we expect higher engagement, greater task success, and fewer drop-offs when Zynk launches.
+The style guide and tone framework now serve as the foundation for Zynk's content across all product touchpoints, keeping the voice consistent as the team scales from startup to launch and beyond.
+The streamlined flows cut friction and make it easy for users to get started.
+With these structures in place, Zynk is positioned for higher engagement, greater task success, and fewer drop-offs at launch.

 This project sharpened my skills as both a leader and content designer.
 I created simple solutions for complex problems, successfully guided two async teams, and shaped systems that will support real user needs.
 It’s the kind of work I want to keep doing: collaborative, strategic, and built to make a difference.